Selling on Amazon vs Walmart and Shopify

 2. Sponsored Brands highlights the uniqueness of your company and three product offerings by allowing you to feature your brand logo, a custom headline, and multiple products.

 They are available in the same countries as Sponsored Products to professional sellers enrolled in Amazon Brand Registry, vendors, book vendors, and agencies.
-To create your campaign you must follow the same steps as you would for Sponsored Products, the only difference is that you’d have to submit your ad for review, and wait 72 hours before for its approval.
+To create your campaign you must follow the same steps as you would for Sponsored Products, the only difference is that you’d have to submit your ad for review, and wait 72 hours before approval.

 - Retail awareness: These ads will only appear when your products are in stock.

-- Ad Creatives: They are automatically generated and include a product image, pricing, deals, savings badging, star rating, and “Shop now” button.
+- Ad Creatives: They are automatically generated and include a product image, pricing, deals, savings badging, star rating, and the “Shop now” button.

 Quickly launch: Since this is a self-service, ads are generated automatically.